gauravghid/prime-number/README.md

 * ProblemDetails class used for invalid input parameter and Exception handling.
 * Caching results implemented
 * Actuators(health,env,info,metrics)
+*
+### How to run-
+This application is packaged as a war which has Tomcat 8 embedded.
+No Tomcat or JBoss installation is necessary.
+You run it using the java -jar command.
+* Clone this repository -
+* Make sure you are using JDK 1.8 and Maven 3.x
+* You can build the project and run the tests by running mvn clean package
+* Once successfully built, you can run the service by one of these two methods:

+    java -jar target/prime-number-0.0.1-SNAPSHOT.jar

+* Note: Server port set to 9092.

+Once the application runs you should see something like this 2023-09-03T23:47:52.686+01:00  INFO 98531 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 9092 (http) with context path ''
+2023-09-03T23:47:52.697+01:00  INFO 98531 --- [  restartedMain] c.e.prime.number.PrimeNumberApplication  : Started PrimeNumberApplication in 1.852 seconds (process running for 2.067)

 ### Functional design